dagnyr/class_II_project/README.md

 Files and limited data for Class II MHC analysis and cross-species comparison w/ SAMap.

 ## Files:
-homologene_implementation.R -> Snippet in R to convert murine to human for symbol genes.
-pipeline.py -> Scanpy pipeline.
+homologene_implementation.R -> Snippet in R to convert murine to human for symbol genes. pipeline.py -> Scanpy pipeline. blast_reciprocal.sbatch -> Snippet to run reciprocal blast on cluster.